sunfishcode/wasm-reference-manual/WebAssembly.md

 > Branching is sometimes called "jumping" in other languages.

+> Branch instructions can only target [labels] within the same function.

 ##### Branch Index Validation

 A depth index is a valid branch index if it is less than the length of the